 A missing fact is the need for at least a copy editor, who will make the reader experience much nicer and less straining.
 Interesting case studies and mindful how-to tips also make a book more related to the readers’ goals.
-Neither seem to be in the book Amazon Boom, according to the unpaid reviewers.
+Neither seems to be in the book Amazon Boom, according to the unpaid reviewers.

 Nice Self-Publishers Unite

 I hope intending business-minded publishers have faith to keep going with their book goals, but I can assure you it is never as simple and easy as some gurus make out.
 Not only for emotional support, you also need to reach out to others in your community in preparation to launch and sell your book.
 Plus you’ll want to give value at the same time — as nobody likes a taker.

 Nice author communities – pay for events at normal rates: